Glock 43X / 48 Metal Magazines and Metal Mag Releases: Ensuring Reliability

 Secure Mechanical Attachment

-Reliable extensions use multiple securing mechanisms rather than depending on single points of failure.
+Reliable magazine extensions use multiple securing mechanisms rather than depending on single points of failure.
 Properly designed systems include:

 - Mechanical threads with precise tolerances